 Alex Benjamin is a director, writer, and musician with a BA in Theatre from Northwestern University.
 Alex has worked in the education department at Adventure Stage Chicago, the performance programs department at the Museum of Contemporary Art Chicago, and was the music coordinator for Sideshow Theatre Company’s recent Stupid F**ing Bird.
 He frequently teaches music and theater at the Actors Training Center at the Wilmette Theatre and the Music Institute of Chicago.
 In November 2015, Alex directed the New York premiere of Gaby FeBland’s new play The Lilliput Troupe, about a family of dwarf vaudeville performers who survived the Holocaust.
 He is excited about an impending production of his immersive adaptation of Marlowe’s Doctor Faustus.

 Gemma Clarke is thrilled to be a part of the Emerald City Theatre Teaching Staff!
 Gemma holds a BFA in Acting from the DePaul Theatre School in Chicago, IL.
 She has studied dance at both Pacific Northwest Ballet in Seattle and Lou Conte in Chicago.
 She has also studied improv with Second City in Chicago.
 She is originally from Seattle where she’s taught children’s theater for 9 years.
 She was last seen in The Jeff Award Winning production of All Our Tragic with The Hypocrites Theatre Company in Chicago, IL.
-Gemma loves writing music and studying improv in her space time!
+Gemma loves writing music and studying improv in her spare time!

 Carly Crawford is pleased as punch to be the Associate Education Director at Emerald City Theatre.
 She has been a teaching artist for over a decade and loves getting the opportunity to use her imagination every day!
 Carly is a native Memphian, and has worked as an actor, teaching artist, and administrator for companies like Playhouse on the Square (Memphis, TN), Lexington Children’s Theatre (Lexington, KY), The Children’s Theatre of Cincinnati (Cincinnati, OH), and Asheville Performing Arts Academy (Asheville, NC).
 Carly spent three seasons flying back and forth to Neverland as Peter Pan and brings that Lost Boy spunk wherever she goes.
 Other favorite roles include Pinkalicious (Pinkalicious), Junie B. Jones (Junie B. Jones, The Musical and Junie B. in Jingle Bells, Batman Smells), Frieda (Carrie), Pickles (The Great American Trailer Park Musical), and Bec (4000 Miles).
 In her spare time, Carly loves to cross stitch, crochet, play board games, and be in the sunshine as much as possible.

 Shannon Evans, hailing from beautiful Minnesota, has been a resident teaching artist with Emerald City Theatre since 2005.
 Shannon works throughout Chicago as a theater director, producer, designer, actor, painter, and educator.
 She received her BA in Theater Arts and Philosophy from Loyola University Chicago.
-With Emerald City Theatre, she has taught ages 3-18 years through classes, camps, after school residencies, puppet workshops, birthday parties, and special events.
+With Emerald City Theatre, she has taught ages 3-18 years through classes, camps, after-school residencies, puppet workshops, birthday parties, and special events.
 She also enjoys face painting with lots and lots of glitter.

 Amanda Giles is a recent graduate from the BFA Musical Theatre program at The Chicago College of Performing Arts at Roosevelt University.
-Since moving to Chicago four years ago, she has been an active participant within the theater community, and is looking forward to exciting projects to come.
+Since moving to Chicago four years ago, she has been an active participant within the theater community and is looking forward to exciting projects to come.
 Amanda has worked as a Director and Head Counselor for four years, inspiring and mentoring kids in the arts along the way.
 She is very excited to continue her work with kids with Emerald City.
 Amanda firmly believes that theater is the perfect way to help kids connect to who they truly are, and she cannot wait to be a part of that.

 Helen Lattyak has been teaching with Emerald City Theatre for many, many years.
 She enjoys helping young performers discover their acting skills and abilities.
 In addition to teaching theater, Helen has also worked as a preschool teacher’s assistant and a building sub in a special education school.
 She is a company member at TUTA Theater Chicago and has worked all over town as a professional stage manager.